 About the Client

 While the majority of packages that require transit across cities are no heavier than 2lbs, client’s drones are able to carry up to 6.5lbs and travel a distance of approximately 6 aerial miles.
-The drones require minimal handling thus reducing manpower, and ensuring a quick delivery every single time.
+The drones require minimal handling, thus reducing manpower and ensuring a quick delivery every time.

-The client had a truly revolutionary idea: to make drone delivery simpler, faster and, of course, cheaper.
-Yes, using drones for delivery is nothing new, but all of those drones are remotely controlled by a pilot.
+The client had a truly revolutionary idea: to make drone delivery simpler, faster, and, of course, cheaper.
+Yes, using drones for delivery is nothing new, but all those drones are remotely controlled by a pilot.
 So, our client wanted to develop the world’s first drones handled over the cloud from the Control Center.
-This would help operate a fleet of drones automatically, safely and cost-effectively without a pilot.
+This would help operate a fleet of drones automatically, safely, and cost-effectively without a pilot.

-Our team created an advanced yet easy-to-use online dashboard that brings together all the tools you need to manage your fleet of delivery drones.
-The dashboard is immensely helpful whether your fleet includes a single drone making deliveries within an exclusive resort, or tens of drones delivering consumer goods across an entire city.
+Our team created an advanced yet easy-to-use online dashboard that combines all the tools you need to manage your fleet of delivery drones.
+The dashboard is immensely helpful whether your fleet includes a single drone making deliveries within an exclusive resort or tens of drones delivering consumer goods across an entire city.